TREASURIES-Prices fall on Greek bailout deal, new supply

 U.S. markets were closed on Monday for the Presidents Day holiday.

+Over the medium term, prices were set to remain underpinned by concerns that the austerity measures imposed on Greece will severely weaken its already shrinking economy, making it even harder for the country to repay its debts.

-Shorter-dated Treasuries could come under more pressure this week.
-In addition to the Treasury's sale of $99 billion in new notes, the Federal Reserve will twice enter the market this week to sell shorter-dated notes.
+Shorter-dated Treasuries could come under more pressure this week - in addition to the Treasury's $99 billion in new notes, the Federal Reserve will twice enter the market this week to sell shorter-dated notes.

 The central bank on Tuesday sold $8.61 billion of Treasuries maturing December 2012 through May 2013.
 On Thursday the Fed is scheduled to sell $8 billion to $8.75 billion of Treasuries maturing April 2014 through February 2015.